 (i) Your CSV file content should not have comma (,) semicolon (;), pipe (|), tilde (~), back quote (`), caret (^) in the header.
 Header is the first column (column name) in your CSV file.
 It is mandatory to include column names for successful import.
 Typical examples of column names would be First Name, Last Name, Email, and so on.
 Ensure that there are no special characters in the header.

 (ii) When your CSV files contain Date fields, such as, Contacted On, Followed Up on, Birthday, and so on, you should ensure that you have created a custom field for that.
-For more information on how to create a custom field, click here.
+For more information, see How to Create a Custom Field.
 The dates in your CSV file can be in one of the below formats:

 If the date is in any other format, or in different formats, you will encounter an error.
 In the below screen shot, you can see that there are different formats in the CSV.
 You will not be able to import such files.